f1kidd/Econ184/Readme.md

 ## Grading

-* In-class exercises: 10%
+* In-class exercises: 12.5%
     - We will be solving most in-class exercises together.
-Gradings are based on correctness, but you should be able to get the correct answer with active participation in class.
+Gradings are based on semi-effort: you should be able to figure out the correct answers to these problems by the end of class.
 * Problem sets: 20%
     - All problem sets are individual.
 There will be ~7 problems sets throughout the semester.
     - Only electronic submission is accepted.
 Late submissions will be accepted with a 10% penalty each day.
     - You need to submit both the compiled pdf/html file and the source code.
-You will receive a 5% bonus if your code is entirely reproducible with minimal altercation (e.g., package installation).
+You will receive a 10% bonus if your code is entirely reproducible with minimal altercation (e.g., package installation).
 * Midterm 1: 25%*
-    - Closed book.
-Pen and calculator.
+    - Time TBD
+    - Open book, open notes.
 * Midterm 2: 25%*
+    - Time TBD
     - Semi-cumulative (you will need to use knowledge from the first half of the course).
-Closed book.
-Pen and calculator.
+Open book, open notes.
-* Empirical project assignment: 20%
+* Empirical project assignment: 17.5%
     - Instructions to follow.

 ## Class Policies

+#### Attendance
+Synchronous participation is strongly recommended, and please keep your video on during the course of the synchronous lecture.
+If you choose to turn off your video, you are expected to answer my question when I call on you.

 #### Recitation
 Recitation is strongly encouraged but not mandatory.
 No graded parts will be assigned during recitation time.
 That said, recitation is an important component of the class where we commit dedicated times for you to strengthen your grasp on R coding, problem sets, and prepare for exams.

 #### Computer and Equipments
-You are expected to bring a personal computer to most lecture sessions, as we will be completing in-class exercises.
-You are expected NOT to use your computer to do anything unrelated to the class.
-Doing so not only hinders your own learning but also potentially distracts your colleagues.
-I reserve the right to place you in the last row of the classroom or ask you to leave the classroom.
+We will be using interactive Zoom for lectures and office hours.
+All other class-related materials will be posted on LATTE.
 You will need to have the following software installed on your computer.
 These softwares are available across platforms (Windows, Mac, Linux) and free of charge.

 * R (separate from RStudio)
 * Rstudio